utwente-fmt/ProB-LTSmin-iFM16/README.md

 $ LD_LIBRARY_PATH=./lib ./probcli [PATH TO MACHINE FILE] --model_check -cs
 ```

-Where `[PATH TO MACHINE FILE]` is the location machine file you want to run.
+Where `[PATH TO MACHINE FILE]` is the machine file you want to run.

 You can then add the following flags to customise the model checking process: